-The Lodge office does have a satellite phone: 306-500-4976.
-Please keep in mind that staff are not in the office at all times and that the phone is only to be used by guests in cases of emergency.
+The Lodge office does have a satellite phone: 306/500-4976.
+Please keep in mind that we are not in the office at all times and that the phone is only to be used by guests in cases of travel delays or an emergency issue for a guest.